Aakash-Sondagar/Aakash-Sondagar/README.md

 - 👨‍💻 Software Development Engineer based in Mumbai, India
 - ⚡ Passionate about building performant and scalable Software Systems
 - 🔭 Open for collaborations for working on OpenSource projects.
-- 🌱 Currently more about Designing scalable Software Infrastructures
+- 🌱 Currently more about Designing scalable Software Systems
 - 📄 &nbsp;Please have a look at my [Résumé](https://instahyre-2.s3-ap-south-1.amazonaws.com/media/resume/2381689/aee3f8baaf/Aakash_Sondagar.pdf) for more details about me.
 I'm open to feedback and suggestions!